-WHEREAS in the CWD Management Zone, where current deer densities are high, there are far more

-22 WHEREAS.
-Yearling doe and buck dispersal in both spring and fall is a factor in the spread of CWD 23 into new areas, and the timing, rates and distances of dispersal are made worse by high densities, lack of 24 spring fawning habitat, and a scarcity of mature bucks, and 25 WHEREAS, in the current CWD area the deer harvest is not balanced and is heavily weighted towards 26 young bucks, resulting in a herd that has far more does than bucks, does that are much older on average 27 than the bucks, and increases in deer densities, and 28 WHEREAS effective disease management should focus on using current knowledge of deer behavior to 29 reduce disease risk and ensure the harvest of the older deer that are most likely to be infected, that are 30 spreading prions in the environment, and spreading the disease through social contact.
-31 WHEREAS, there is an urgent need to determine the best deer and disease management strategies to 32 fight CWD and this research may take several years to produce results that can be statistically measured 33 and their efficacy in reaching goals confirmed, and 34 WHEREAS, in the scientific method the relative effectiveness of management approaches cannot be 35 determined without the ability to compare competitive approaches and with a control group. and 36 WHEREAS, there are 16 counties in the current CWD area, with additional CWD detections in new 37 areas likely to result in an even larger CWD management area, creating an opportunity to perform 38 research into multiple competitive CWD management approaches and, 39 WHEREAS no state agency has tried a combination of regulatory changes to focus harvest on the deer 40 most likely to be infected, with clear scientifically based doe harvest and testing goals set at a DMU level, 41 with the goals explained to hunters prior to each season and progress towards those goals communicated 42 throughout the deer seasons, and with habitat programs designed to reduce concentrations of deer and 43 dispersal NOW, 44 THEREFORE BE IT RESOLVED, MUCC encourage and support the efforts of the NRC and DNR to 45 perform research into determining the best CWD management approaches for Michigan's CWD 46 Management Zones, and any additional areas where the CWD threat is identified with surveillance, until 47 sufficient data have been generated as to its effectiveness, and
+15 WHEREAS, direct transmission is also facilitated by concentrating the population on the 16 landscape (density of susceptible deer) either by baiting or confinement, increases the risk of 17 both direct and indirect transmission, and 18 WHEREAS in the CWD Management Zone, where current deer densities are high, there are far 19 more mature does than mature bucks, the harvest is heavily biased towards bucks rather than 20 does, habitat damage to wood lots is extensive, and a lack of winter thermal cover and food 21 results in large concentrations of deer, and the NRC/DNR has already passed a resolution to 22 conduct scientific research to determine the best regulatory and management approaches to 23 combatting CWD by reducing deer densities, reducing the age of the doe cohort, and better 24 balancing deer harvest, and 25 WHEREAS, Yearling doe and buck dispersal in both spring and fall is a factor in the spread of 26 CWD into new areas, and the timing, rates and distances of dispersal are made worse by high 27 densities, lack of spring fawning habitat, and a scarcity of mature bucks, and 28 WHEREAS, in the current CWD area the deer harvest is not balanced and is heavily weighted 29 towards young bucks, resulting in a herd that has far more does than bucks, does that are much 30 older on average than the bucks, and increases in deer densities, and 31 WHEREAS effective disease management should focus on using current knowledge of deer 32 behavior to reduce disease risk and ensure the harvest of the older deer that are most likely to be 33 infected, that are spreading prions in the environment, and spreading the disease through social 34 contact.
+35 WHEREAS, there is an urgent need to determine the best deer and disease management 36 strategies to fight CWD and this research may take several years to produce results that can be 37 statistically measured and their efficacy in reaching goals confirmed, and cannot be determined without the ability to compare competitive approaches and with a controlgroup. and

+38 WHEREAS, in the scientific method the relative effectiveness of management approaches

+41 WHEREAS, there are 16 counties in the current CWD area, with additional CWD detections in

+42 new areas likely to result in an even larger CWD management area, creating an opportunity to

+43 perform research into multiple competitive CWD management approaches and,

+44 WHEREAS no state agency has tried a combination of regulatory changes to focus harvest on

+45 the deer most likely to be infected, with clear scientifically based doe harvest and testing goals

+46 set at a DMU level, with the goals explained to hunters prior to each season and progress towards

+47 those goals communicated throughout the deer seasons, and with habitat programs designed to

+48 reduce concentrations of deer and dispersal NOW,

+49 THEREFORE BE IT RESOLVED, MUCC encourage and support the efforts of the NRC and

+50 DNR to perform research into determining the best CWD management approaches for

+51 Michigan's CWD Management Zones, and any additional areas where the CWD threat is

+52 identified with surveillance, until sufficient data have been generated as to its effectiveness, and